Morville Hall

 Morville Hall was originally an Elizabethan country house dating from 1546, at the time the site was acquired by Roger Smyth, who married into the local Cressett family.
 It was enlarged and expanded around 1750 by Arthur Weaver, MP for Bridgnorth.

-The gardens are the main attraction for many visitors and incorporates the Dower house Gardens and features such as a Cloister garden and Elizabethan knot garden.
-The gardens have been a 15-year project for Katherine Swift who wanted to show how gardens have developed and evolved through history.
+The gardens incorporate the Dower house Gardens and features such as a Cloister garden and an Elizabethan knot garden.
+The gardens project was a 15-year project for Katherine Swift who wanted to show how gardens have developed and evolved throughout history.
 Each section of her garden relates to a previous occupant of the Hall, from the Elizabethan Smyths through to the 18th century Weavers, and finally to the seven Victorian age Warren sisters who lived on in the house long after the death of their father, the last one, Juliana, dying in the 1920s.

+National Trust and closure to the public

 The property has belonged to the National Trust since 1965.
+From 2017, it was leased to a private tenant who was forced to leave the lease early due to two major water tank leaks.
+The tenant documented the troubles on an Instagram account called The Tenants of Morville Hall, a play on the title of the Bronte novel, The Tenant of Wildfell Hall.
+The house and adjoining apartments have been empty for some time.
+The building remains closed and unused as of 2025.
+It has not been open to the public since the global pandemic of 2019.
+Two barn conversions on the Morville estate, also managed by the National Trust, are available to rent as accommodation.